katiehuang1221/NLP-Analysis-On-Motivational-Speeches/README.md

 >
 > ![alt text](https://github.com/katiehuang1221/onl_ds5_project_4/blob/main/img/topic_region_perc.png)
 >
-> **Observations**: At first glance, West and East regions have similar topic distribution with West having slighly larger portions for Hardship and Nation.
+> **Observations**: At first glance, West and East regions have similar topic distribution with West having slightly larger portions for Hardship and Nation.
 There are more talks about Sports (sportsmanship) and Arts & Science in the East.
 Interestingly, while West and East have comparable portion for Women's voice, it is nonexistent in Central region.

   <br/>